McFarland-SABR Baseball Research Award

 Please note: No research project will be considered for more than one SABR Research Award.

-To submit a nomination for the 2014 awards, please contact the selection committee chair by February 15, 2014:
+To submit a nomination for the 2015 awards, for works published in 2014, please send back this downloadable nominating form plus a copy of the work in question to the selection committee chair by February 15, 2015:

 Mail: Len Levin, 282 Doyle Ave., Providence, RI 02906-3355

-The awards will be presented at the SABR 44 convention in 2014 in Houston, Texas.
+The awards will be presented at the SABR 45 convention in 2015 in Chicago, Illinois.

 McFarland-SABR Baseball Research Award winners